 Also supplemented Arendt with Richard Evans’s Third Reich in Power, the second volume in the series.
 I read the first volume maybe a decade ago and enjoyed it.
 The second was more of a slog.

 Just finished Hard Drive, a book about Bill Gates and the early days of Microsoft.
-Gates was a lot more competitive and ruthless than I knew, though I’m not surprised.
+Gates was a lot more competitive and ruthless than I thought – and I thought he was pretty competitive and ruthless!

 Political science is horribly underpowered.
 I am in a cynical mood right now, so don’t expect these findings to change much.